 If you are looking to improve your group communication skills, here are my tips for you:

 1. Be thoroughly prepared

 First of all, you need to review the topics and materials to be discussed.
-As you are reading those documents, make notes about your thoughts and the questions or comments that you want to make.
-In addition, for a small group meeting, make sure you read through the agenda and are aware of who attendees are.
+As you are reading those documents, make notes about your thoughts and the questions or comments that you have for the group.
+Make sure to read through the agenda and be aware of who the attendees are.